scala/docs.scala-lang/scala3/getting-started.md

 To create a new Scala project with sbt:

 1. `cd` to an empty folder.
-1. Run this command `sbt new scala/hello-world.g8`.
+1. Run this command `sbt new scala/scala3.g8`.
 This pulls the ['hello-world' template][template-url] from GitHub.
 It also creates a _target_ folder, which you can ignore.
-1. When prompted, name the application `hello-world`.
+1. When prompted, name the application `scala-3-project-template`.
-   This will create a project called "hello-world".
+   This will create a project called "scala-3-project-template".
 1. Let’s take a look at what just got generated:

 ```
-hello-world/
+scala-3-project-template/
   project/           (sbt uses this for its own files)
     build.properties
   src/main/scala/    (all of your Scala code goes here)